Snowmobile & ATV Rules

 - No person may operate a snowmobile over 20 miles per hour.
 This is more restrictive than the state-established limit of 30 mph in municipalities.

 - No snowmobile may be operated within the city between 10:00 p.m. and 7:00 a.m. unless the operator is returning to his or her home after operating out of city limits.

 - Snowmobiles operated on city streets must travel in single file.

 - Snowmobiles are required to slow and yield the right of way to any pedestrian or any vehicle approaching an intersection that constitutes an immediate hazard.

 - It is unlawful to operate a snowmobile in a manner that creates loud, unnecessary, or unusual noise.

 - Persons under twelve years of age may not operate a snowmobile on a public street.
 Any operator born after December 31, 1979, must possess a valid snowmobile safety certificate.

 - By state law, snowmobiles may not be operated on the surface of County State Aid Roads.
 In Willmar, this includes 19th Avenue, Willmar Avenue, Lakeland Drive, 7th Street, County Road 5, and 15th Avenue NW.

-- Snowmobiles must operate only on the outside slope and ditch bottom of roads; after dark they must ride in the same direction as the nearest traffic lane.
+- Snowmobiles must operate only on the outside slope and ditch the bottom of roads; after dark, they must ride in the same direction as the nearest traffic lane.
 They must not operate in the median of a divided highway.